Reading time: 7 min.

 Hair transplant surgery

-Whether you’ve chosen FUE or FUT, the surgery starts with a local anaesthetic to numb the scalp.
+Whether you’ve chosen an FUE hair transplant or a FUT hair transplantation, the surgery will start with administering a local anaesthetic to the patient to numb the scalp.
 Then your surgical team will get to work.
 Watch FUE surgery in action:

 When all your grafts have been implanted, expect to see a series of raised red dots across the recipient site.
 These will scab over quickly, but it’s important to avoid dislodging them in the first few days after your transplant: